 In the dome there are two main sizes of triangle panels, named P or H. Five P panels are installed together to make a Pentagon configuration.
 Six H panels are installed together to make a Hexagon configuration.
 So when a panel calls for a P, your workers look in a stack of P panels and pull a P panel.
 When the plan calls for an H, your workers look in the stack of H panels and pull a H panel.

 The entryway and dormer panels are identified with specific numbers and letters and are installed in the row of panels shown on the blueprints.
 At specific locations around the perimeter of the dome, triangles and riser panels are left out to provide openings where the dome owner or their framer installs locally purchased exterior doors and windows.
 To structurally compensate for the triangle and riser panels being left out, these “structural awnings” – entryways, dormers or link or cupola are installed.

 The Ai dome kit consists of all the triangular panels, four foot tall riser panels for the dome shell and panels for one entryway.
 The exterior of each triangle or riser panel is 3/4″ fiber concrete reinforced with galvanized steel mesh with a center of 7″ noncombustible Expanded Polystyrene insulation (EPS) with interior 1/2″ Georgia Pacific DensArmor (moisture resistant/mold resistant gypsum drywall) adhered to each riser and triangle panel.

 Your floor plan selection determines how many more entryways (standard, garage or high profile), window dormers, door dormers, cupola, link, etc. will be ordered.
 The link is used to connect two domes together.

 The building kit does not include any doors or windows and does not contain any interior items (except for the interior shell drywall and insulation).
-American Ingenuity believes that you should not pay shipping on items which can be purchased locally.
+American Ingenuity believes that you should not pay shipping on items that can be purchased locally.